bbauska/TUMx-DWAPNx/README.md

   alt=" ."
   style="border: 2px solid #000000; width:40%;" />
 </p>
-You have seen that it&apos;s actually really really easy to implement a new root.
+You have seen that it&apos;s actually really easy to implement a new root.
 Probably, you want to do this in a more systematic and a more a reusable way.
 Instead of defining really specific names for characters, since we&apos;re dealing with a database and names might change, you can define a variable here.
 Basically I can say column name, source name, is even